Showing 1 - 1 OF 1

 Medical Treatment Facility

-The Grand Forks AFB Clinic provides routine and acute care Monday through Friday.
+The Grand Forks AFB Clinic provides routine and acute care Monday through Friday 7:30 a.m. to 4:30 p.m. except for federal holidays and clinic closures.
 For an appointment, call 701-747-5601.

-Unfortunately, Grand Forks AFB currently does not have an emergency room or acute care clinic.
-There is no emergency room at Grand Forks AFB.
-For medical emergencies, call 911 (inform the dispatcher your emergency is on Grand Forks AFB) or proceed directly to your nearest emergency room.
+Grand Forks AFB does not have an emergency room or acute care clinic.
+For medical emergencies, call 911 and inform the dispatcher your emergency is on Grand Forks AFB or proceed directly to your nearest emergency room.
 The medical treatment facility provides 24 hours on-base ambulance service, providing transportation if needed, to the Altru Hospital emergency room in Grand Forks.

-Special Needs -- A Q-coded family, otherwise known as a family member identified with special needs will have completed a facility determination prior to coming to Grand Forks Air Force Base.
+Special Needs - A Q-coded family, otherwise known as an EFMP family member identified with special needs will have completed a facility determination prior to coming to Grand Forks Air Force Base.
 Services and support groups will be referred by their specialty doctor or their primary care manager.

 Emergency dental service to relieve severe discomfort, severe bleeding, or acute infection is available for all eligible beneficiaries.

-Veterans Affairs Medical Facilities -- Grand Forks Community-based VA Outpatient Clinic is located at 3221 32nd Avenue South Suite 6A and can be reached via phone at 701-335-4380, 701-620-1448 or 877-927-8387.
+Veterans Affairs Medical Facilities - Grand Forks Community-based VA Outpatient Clinic is located at 3221 32nd Avenue South Suite 6A and can be reached via phone at 701-335-4380, 701-620-1448 or 877-927-8387.
 The Grand Forks Vet Center is open Monday through Friday from 8 a.m. to 4:30 p.m..
+The address to the Vet Center in Grand Forks is 3001 32nd Ave.
+S. Ste.
+6A.
 In an effort to better serve the veteran and family members, upon request veteran centers will provide services after normal work hours and/or on weekends.

 The VA Medical Center Fargo is located at 2101 Elm Street North.
 VAMC Fargo has been improving the health of the men and women who have so proudly served the nation and consider it a privilege to serve your health care needs in any way they can.
 Services are available to more than 89,000 veterans living in North Dakota, Minnesota and South Dakota.
 VAMC Fargo strives to be a patient-centered, integrated health care organization for veterans providing excellent health care, research and education; an organization where people choose to work; a community partner and a back-up for national emergencies.
 They can be reached via phone at 701-239-3700 or via their website.

 Mental Health Clinic -- The mental health clinic is located on 1599 J St., Building 109.
 Active-duty personnel have first priority.
 Retirees and family members enrolled in TRICARE Prime are guaranteed access to the clinic.
 Those beneficiaries not enrolled in TRICARE Prime will only be seen on a "space -available" basis.
-The mental health clinic is open Mondays, Wednesdays and Fridays from 7:30 a.m. to 4:30 pm, Tuesdays and Thursdays from 8:30a.m. to 4:30 p.m., and closed Saturdays and Sundays, holidays and goal days.
+The mental health clinic is open Monday through Fridays from 7:30 a.m. to 4:30 pm.
+Also closed Saturdays and Sundays and holidays.